CopterExpress/clover/docs/en/flight.md

 # Flight

+> **Info** See also official PX4 flying guide: https://docs.px4.io/v1.9.0/en/flying/.

-This section explains the basics of controlling the quadcopter using radio remote control in different modes (for autonomous flying see "[Programming](programming.md)") section.
+This section explains the basics of manual controlling the quadcopter in different modes using radio remote control (for autonomous flying see "[Programming](programming.md)") section.

-## Main features of radio equipment
+## Main features of radio remote control

 Before you can launch your drone, you need to understand how the radio remote control works.

-The drone is controlled using two sticks on the equipment.
+The drone is controlled using two sticks on the remote control.
 By default, the left stick controls throttle and yaw, and the right stick controls roll and pitch.
 These terms are used for all aircraft, from airplanes to quadcopters.

 <img src="../assets/flight/rc_basic_commands.svg" width=400 class="zoom center">

-* Throttle - is responsible for the speed of rotation of the engines.
+* Throttle – is responsible for rotation speed of the motors.
-* Yaw - responsible for turns around the vertical axis (Z), clockwise (when tilted to the right) and counterclockwise (when tilted to the left) arrows.
+* Yaw – is responsible for rotation around the vertical axis (Z), clockwise (when tilted to the right) and counterclockwise (when tilted to the left).
-* Pitch - is responsible for tilting or moving forward / backward.
+* Pitch – is responsible for tilting or moving forward / backward.
-* Roll - is responsible for tilting or moving left / right.
+* Roll – is responsible for tilting or moving left / right.

-These descriptions assume the aircraft is with its back to the pilot.
+These descriptions assume the aircraft is turned with its back to the pilot.

 <img src="../assets/flight/basic_movements_multicopter.svg" width=400 class="zoom center">

 ## Flight Modes

-Manual flight using the PX4 flight controller can be performed using different flight modes that determine the radio controller stick assignments and other flight characteristics.
-For a complete list of flight modes, see the article "[Flight modes](modes.md)".
+Manual flight using the PX4 flight controller can be performed in different flight modes.
+They determine the radio controller stick assignments and other flight characteristics.
+For the complete list of flight modes, see the article "[Flight modes](modes.md)".

-The main manual modes are discussed below.
+The main manual modes are described below.

-**STABILIZED** - horizontal position stabilization mode.
+**STABILIZED** - horizontal angle stabilization mode.
 In this mode, the aircraft will hold the horizon if not controlled.
-Purpose of sticks:
+Functions of sticks:

-* Throttle - the average speed of rotation of the motors.
+* Throttle – the average speed of rotation of the motors.
-* Yaw - angular velocity around the vertical axis.
+* Yaw – angular velocity around the vertical axis.
-* Pitch - the angle of inclination around the transverse axis (forward / backward).
+* Pitch – the angle of inclination around the transverse axis (forward / backward).
-* Roll - the angle of inclination around the longitudinal axis (left / right).
+* Roll – the angle of inclination around the longitudinal axis (left / right).

-**POSCTL** - position holding mode (requires enabled positioning system).
-Purpose of sticks:
+**POSCTL** - position holding mode (requires positioning system enabled).
+Functions of sticks:

-* Throttle - vertical flight speed.
+* Throttle – vertical flight speed.
-* Yaw - angular velocity around the vertical axis.
+* Yaw – angular velocity around the vertical axis.
-* Pitch is the linear speed of the drone (forward / backward).
+* Pitch – linear speed of the drone (forward / backward).
-* Roll - the linear speed of the drone (left / right).
+* Roll – linear speed of the drone (left / right).

-**ACRO** - mode for controlling the average rotational speed of the motors and angular speeds of the drone.
-This mode is the most difficult to fly and is most often used by drone racers and 3D piloting shows to perform stunts.
-Purpose of sticks:
+**ACRO** - controlling the average rotational speed of the motors and angular speeds of the drone.
+This mode is the most difficult to fly and is most often used by drone racers and 3D piloting shows to perform tricks.
+Functions of sticks:

-* Throttle - the average speed of rotation of the motors.
+* Throttle – the average speed of rotation of the motors.
-* Yaw - angular velocity around the vertical axis.
+* Yaw – angular velocity around the vertical axis.
-* Pitch - angular velocity around the transverse axis (forward / backward).
+* Pitch – angular velocity around the transverse axis (forward / backward).
-* Roll - angular velocity around the longitudinal axis (left / right).
+* Roll – angular velocity around the longitudinal axis (left / right).

 > **Info** Other flight controllers may have different names for similar flight modes.